 I’ll admit poinsettias cause a bit of stress.
 I feel responsible for keeping them going in hopes of getting them to re-flower the following year, which takes some doing.
 Did you know the red parts are not flowers?
 They have modified leaves called bracts.
 It’s the insignificant yellow bud-like things in the center of the bracts that are the flowers.
 For the bracts to change color, they require twelve hours of darkness for at least five consecutive days.
 Once Poinsettias finish their photoperiodic process, they then need lots of light to turn their fullest color.

-Invariably I’m given hand-me-down poinsettias, which end up on the fireplace well into February as the leaves begin to dry and drop, guilt sets in.
+Invariably I’m given hand-me-down poinsettias, which end up on the fireplace well into February as the leaves begin to dry and drop, and guilt sets in.
 I remove the withered leaves and turn the plant for the optimum point of view until the “uglies” take over.
 Then comes a stay in the garage until they are too far gone to resurrect.
 Poor things.

 The Legend of Poinsettias

 As the legend goes, Pepita, a poor Mexican girl, was filled with sadness, having no gift for baby Jesus during Christmas Eve services.
-Her cousin Pedro assured her, “that even the most humble gift given with love, will be acceptable in His eyes.”
+Her cousin Pedro assured her “that even the most humble gift given with love will be acceptable in His eyes.”

 Pepita then gathered a bouquet of weeds.
 As she reflected on Pedro’s words, her spirits lifted.
 She knelt to present her modest gift before the nativity scene, and suddenly the weeds burst into blooms of brilliant red.
 All that witnessed the transformation saw a Christmas miracle right before their eyes.